laurajunco/angular/README.md

 - The app (or root) component nests all the other components of an app.
 - Each component has its own template and its own logic
 - Components are reusable and replicable

+### 3. Creating a New Component

+- Create a subfolder of the app folder.
+Folder name should be equal to component name.
+- A component is jusr a class.
+Angular is able to instantiate it to create objects
+- We need to add a decorator to the class so Angular knows its a component.
+Decorators are a TypeScript feature that allow to enhance code elements.